 Downstream from Vista, local diversions carry water for irrigation of benchlands adjacent to the river.
-Exceptions include industrial diversions at Tracy Powerplant and the Eagle-Pincher Company plant.
+Exceptions include industrial diversions at Tracy Power plant and the Eagle-Pincher Company plant.
 Water not consumed by evaporation at the plants is discharged to holding ponds and percolates into the river alluvium, and probably back to the river.

 Problems with the water resource in this subunit are typical of rapidly urbanizing areas and are among the most severe in the Truckee and Carson River basins.
 Water supply is a critical issue as new development competes with downstream interests for the rights to a limited water supply.
 As agricultural areas of Truckee Meadows and Spanish Springs Valley are turned to urban-suburban uses, new demands for sewage treatment have arisen.
-Because the existing sewage treatment plant is operating at or above its rated capacity on nearly a full-time basis, many alternatives are being proposed to cope with the burgeoning effluent load.
-Detention basins for urban stormwater runoff and excess sewage flows are virtually nonexistent, and the risk of raw sewage spills, such as a spill that occurred in June 1980, into the river is great.
+The Truckee Meadows Water Authority (TMWA) has taken an aggressive approach by developing a Capital Improvement Plan (2020-2024) to meet the increasing demand for sewage treatment.
+More details can be found the Truckee Meadows Water Authority FY 2020-2014 Capital Improvement Plan.

-6.4.6 Fernley Area
+D.6.4.6 Fernley Area

 The Truckee Canal begins at Derby Dam and carries water 31.5 miles to Lahontan Reservoir on the Carson River.
 Along the canal route, about 25 diversions leave the canal for agricultural irrigation and small public water supplies.
 Return flows from about half of these enter the Truckee or Carson River basins.
 However, return flows from agricultural fields immediately east of Fernley move northward into a small, closed basin.
 Thus, this basin is hydrologically connected to the Truckee-Carson system and is considered a separate subunit.
-The subunit extends from the Truckee-Carson system drainage boundaries to the low point of the closed basin in the Fernley State Wildlife Management Area, and covers about 103 mi2.
+The subunit extends from the Truckee-Carson system drainage boundaries to the low point of the closed basin in the Fernley State Wildlife Management Area, and covers about 103 square miles.